paulc/hcloud-freebsd/README.md

 [Hetzner Cloud](https://www.hetzner.com/cloud).

-Currently only Linux auto-provisioning is enabled by default however by initially manually configuring a FreeBSD instance manually and adding the `hcloud` utility and `rc.d` script included in this repository, it is possible to create a snapshot which can be used as a base instance and supports the normal auto-configuration functions available either in the cloud console or via the api or cli tools.
+Currently only Linux auto-provisioning is enabled by default however by initially manually configuring a FreeBSD instance and adding the `hcloud` utility and `rc.d` script included in this repository, it is possible to create a snapshot which can be used as a base instance and supports the normal auto-configuration functions available either in the cloud console or via the api/cli tools.

 ## Installation